Sienci-Labs/Resources/gsender/gs-edge-features.md

 ### Stat/Info Tab

 ### Tool/CAM Tab

 ![](/_images/_gsender/_edge/tool_cam_icon.jpg){.aligncenter .size-medium}

 ![](/_images/_gsender/_edge/tool_cam_start.jpg){.aligncenter .size-medium}

 ### Job Files

 ![](/_images/_gsender/_edge/file_load.jpg){.aligncenter .size-medium}

 ### Updated Mobile & Tablet screens

 ![](/_images/_gsender/_edge/mobile_screens.jpg){.aligncenter .size-medium}

 ### Notification System

 ![](/_images/_gsender/_edge/notification.jpg){.aligncenter .size-medium}

 While gSender Edge, our development version of the application, has been quiet for the last bit, we’d like to share some of the things we’ve been working on for the next release in that channel.
 Internally, we’re dubbing the next version “New U”, which will bring a new look and feel to the application as a whole.

 The core of our next iteration of gSender Edge is a User Interface (UI) refresh with a few specific goals in mind.
-As gSender has evolved over the years, with new features and support for various new hardware extensions and firmwares, we’ve inevitably run into constraints within the current design - space, look and feel, and responsiveness.
+As gSender has evolved over the years, with new features and support for various new hardware extensions and firmware, we’ve inevitably run into constraints within the current design - space, look and feel, and responsiveness.
 We’d like to spend the next Edge cycle addressing these constraints with a few other goals in mind.